innovationindiaforall/AndroidDev/README.md

 # AndroidDev

-Fetching Data from Assets File and Loading in below Section Recycler View Section Custom Recyclerview with Search Functionality
+Fetching Data from Assets File and Loading in Section Custom Recyclerview with Search Functionality